On rigidity of toric varieties arising from bipartite graphs: On the classification of the general case

 Another possibility is that $\G[A\cap A' \sqcup (U_2 \backslash Y)]$ has more than 2 connected components.
 This means that there exist disjoint vertex sets $X_i \subsetneq A\cap A'$ and $Y_i \subsetneq U_2 \backslash Y$ where $\G[X_i \sqcup Y_i]$ is connected as illustrated in the second figure.
 Since $\G\{A\}$ and $\G\{A'\}$ have two connected components, we obtain the first independent sets $C^i := X_i \sqcup (U_2 \backslash Y_i)$.
 A pair $(C^i, C^j)$ is of Type $\caseiv$ and does not form a 2-face.
 Let $R = e^a + e^{a'} - e^{x_i} - e^{x_j} \in M$ where $x_i \in X_i$ and $x_j \in X_j$ and we consider the crosscut $Q(R)$.
 Although $\G[X_i \sqcup Y_i]$ is connected, as in the previous situation there might exists an independent set $D$ with $D^i_1 \subsetneq X_i$, $D^i_2 \subsetneq Y_i$ and $x_i \in D^i_1$.
 Moreover there might exist first independents set $\mathcal{D}^i := D^{i}_1 \sqcup D^{i}_2 \sqcup C_2^i$.
 We observe that $(\mathcal{D}^i,C^i)$ of Type $\casei$ forms a 2-face, otherwise by \hyperref[magicalcc]{Lemma \ref*{magicalcc}}, $\sigma_G$ has non-simplicial three-dimensional faces.
 However $(\mathcal{D}^i,C^j)$ is of Type $\caseiv$ and does not form a 2-face.
 Furthermore, there cannot exist any first independent set containing both $X_i$ and $Y_i$.
 Hence we obtain that $T^1(-R) \neq 0$ for this possibility.
 However, for rigidity, one needs to examine all non 2-face pairs, e.g.\ $(\mathcal{D}^i,C^j)\notin \Itwo$. \\

 \end{ex}

 We observe that as long as we know more information about the bipartite graph $G$, it is more probable that we are able to determine the rigidity of $\TV(G)$.
-In this manner, we study the edge cones associated to so-called toric matrix Schubert varieties in the upcoming paper of the author.
+In this manner, we study the edge cones associated to so-called toric matrix Schubert varieties in \cite{portakal2}.
 After examining their face structure, we are able to classify the rigid toric matrix Schubert varieties.